scoulomb/myk8s/Security/0-capabilities-bis-part1-basic.md

 #### Constat

-Conclusion of previous section is that even if container has correct capabilities, non root user can not perform special operation.
+Conclusion of previous section is that even if container has correct capabilities, non root user can still not perform special operation.
+This behavior is distribution depdendent (see [SO question](#Side-note-based-on-SO-answer)).

+#### We can remove capabilities to root container:
 This is confirmed by this quick test:

 - Container root with no chown capa (operation not permitted) and with it (working)